-When I tell people I’m a Lesbian Sexologist, their first question is always, “How did you get into that??”
-Followed by, “So what does that actually mean?”
+When I tell people I’m a Somatic Sexologist, they always ask, “How did you get into that?

-So, how did I get into talking about sex on the internet?!
+So how did I get into talking about lesbian sex on the internet? (my conservative gramma’s worse nightmare?)
 Funny story…

 I finally created a relationship that was both secure and spicy.
-Where my body and my pleasure led the way.
+Where my body and my pleasure led the way instead of my trauma.
 And I knew I had to help other queer women and femmes experience this level of queer joy.

-I discovered something revolutionary to me: my body was not dangerous, wrong, or inconvenient like my trauma convinced me.
+I discovered something revolutionary to me: my body was not dangerous, wrong, or inconvenient like my conditioning and trauma convinced me.

-My wildness, my instincts, my desire, was the source of my freedom in sex and intimacy.
+My wildness, my instincts, my desire, my pleasure… it was the source of my freedom and joy in sex and intimacy…and in life!

 This is about breaking cycles of shame, dismantling the systems that taught us to distrust ourselves, and building relationships rooted in authenticity, not acting out trauma patterns that don’t reflect who we are.

-I’ve guided hundreds of sapphics through numbness, shame, and disconnection into intimacy that changes the world — awakening more queer joy and aliveness alive.
+I’ve guided hundreds of sapphics through my Feral Connection Method to transform numbness, shame, and disconnection into intimacy that changes the world — awakening more queer joy and aliveness alive.

 Because trusting your body is not only the path to intimacy.
 It’s an act of resistance.

-The Feral Connection Method ditches flashy sex tips and is designed for queer folks to transform trauma into ease and pleasure.
+The Feral Connection Method ditches flashy sex tips and is designed for queer folks to transform sexual, religious, and childhood trauma into ease and pleasure.

 Sapphic Centered